 You may be able to find non-profit organizations looking for extra help.
 Performing free work for their IT team gives you the opportunity to build your portfolio, gain references, and gain hands-on experience in a professional setting.
 It also shows prospective employers that you take initiative and care about your community.

-Check out the video below to get a better idea of how to network for an awesome cloud career — and how networking can look quite a bit different than you think.
+Check out the video from Forrest below to get a better idea of how to network for an awesome cloud career — and how networking can look quite a bit different than you think.

 You’ll also want to start reaching out to people you know.
 Let them know you’re interested in career opportunities in the cloud and are pursuing training.
 They can help you find the best training programs, introduce you to other contacts who can help you in your job search, act as references, and help you find projects to expand your portfolio.